timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 44-NATIONAL SECURITY/SUBCHAPTER I-COORDINATION FOR NATIONAL SECURITY/SUBCHAPTER I-COORDINATION FOR NATIONAL SECURITY.md

   * (3) To assess and identify best practices with respect to prior efforts of the intelligence community to analyze climate security.

-  * (4) To assess and describe best practices for identifying and disseminating climate security indicators and warnings.
+  * (4) To assess and describe best practices for identifying and disseminating climate intelligence indications and warnings.

   * (5) To recommend methods of incorporating analysis of climate security and the best practices identified under paragraphs (2) through (4) into existing analytic training programs.